spinalcordtoolbox/spinalcordtoolbox/documentation/source/tutorials/pages/registering-different-data-from-the-same-session.rst

 .. code:: sh

-   sct_label_utils -i mt1_seg.nii.gz -create-seg -1,4 -o label_c3c4.nii.gz
+   sct_label_utils -i mt1_seg.nii.gz -create-seg-mid 4 -o label_c3c4.nii.gz

 Then, you can register to the template.
 Note: In case the metric image has axial resolution with thick slices, we recommend to do the registration in the subject space (instead of the template space), without cord straightening.